Bayeux Tapestry: Construction, design and technique

 Norton (Note: Professor Christopher Norton is emeritus professor of History of Art at the University of York in the Centre for Medieval Studies.) has reviewed the various measurements of the length of the tapestry itself and of its nine individual linen panels.
 He has also attempted to estimate the size and architectural design of the 11th-century Bayeux Cathedral.
 He considers the tapestry would have fitted well if it had been hung along the south, west, and north arcades of the nave and that the scenes it depicts can be correlated with positions of the arcade bays in a way that would have been dramatically satisfying.
 He agrees with earlier speculation that a final panel is missing—one that shows William's coronation and which he thinks was some three metres long.
+In 2012, embroiderers in Alderney collaborated with David Bates to reconstruct this missing panel.
 Norton concludes that the tapestry was definitely designed to be hung in Bayeux Cathedral specifically; that it was designed to appeal to a Norman audience; and that it was probably designed for Bishop Odo so as to be displayed at the dedication of the cathedral in 1077 in the presence of William, Matilda, their sons, and Odo.

 The main yarn colours are terracotta or russet, blue-green, dull gold, olive green, and blue, with small amounts of dark blue or black and sage green.
 Later repairs are worked in light yellow, orange, and light greens.
 Laid yarns are couched in place with yarn of the same or contrasting colour.

 The tapestry's central zone contains most of the action, which sometimes overflows into the borders either for dramatic effect or because depictions would otherwise be very cramped (for example at Edward's death scene).
 Events take place in a long series of scenes which are generally separated by highly stylised trees.
 However, the trees are not placed consistently and the greatest scene shift, between Harold's audience with Edward after his return to England and Edward's burial scene, is not marked in any way at all.

 The tituli are normally in the central zone but occasionally use the top border.
-The borders are otherwise mostly purely decorative and only sometimes does the decoration complement the action in the central zone.
+While the borders often seem merely decorative, recent scholarship suggests that the margins carry a distinct narrative function, offering a parallel commentary to guide medieval viewers.
 The decoration consists of birds, beasts, fish and scenes from fables, agriculture, and hunting.
 There are frequent oblique bands separating the vignettes.
 There are nude figures, some of corpses from battle, others of a ribald nature.
-A harrow, a newly invented implement, is depicted (scene 10) and this is the earliest known depiction.
-The picture of Halley's Comet, which appears in the upper border (scene 32), is the first known picture of this comet.
+A harrow, a newly invented implement, is shown in scene 10, its earliest known depiction.
+The picture of Halley's Comet, which appears in the upper border at (scene 32), is also the first known picture of this comet.

-In 1724, a linen backing cloth was sewn on comparatively crudely and, in around the year 1800, large ink numerals were written on the backing which broadly enumerate each scene and which are still commonly used for reference.
+In 1724, a linen backing cloth was sewn on comparatively crudely, and around the year 1800, large numerals were written in ink on the backing, broadly enumerating each scene and which are still commonly used for reference.